axibase/atsd-use-cases/workshop/quik-lua.md

 @end{}
 ```

-The advantage of executing strategy rules in ATSD compared to local Lua scripts executed directly by the Quik terminal are as follows:
+The advantage of executing strategy rules in ATSD compared to local Lua scripts executed directly by the Quik workstation are as follows:

 * Offload heavy calculations to the server.
 * Apply strategies to **all** active instruments without sacrificing performance.